 On the surface, Tracy's marriage was idyllic.
 He met Louise Treadwell, also an actress, at the start of his career, when she was actually better known than him.
 They married in 1923 and had two children, John and Susan.
 In 1935, as Tracy began his meteoric rise through Hollywood, they moved to a ranch in Encino, California, where they lived for 19 years.

 The photographs of the time show a happy united family and a devoted husband and wife team.
 The reality was different.

 Spencer Tracy was an alcoholic and a serial adulterer.
 He was renowned in Hollywood circles for dating his leading ladies and his name was linked with Loretta Young, Ingrid Bergman, Bette Davis, Joan Crawford, Myrna Loy, Gene Tierney and many others.

 It was whilst travelling by train in New York that she first met Spencer Tracy who, at that time, was a junior actor with a Grand Rapids stock company.
-She was 27 and he, 23 and they married in September, 1923.
+She was 27 and he was 23, and they married in September 1923.
 Their first child, John, was born nine months later in June 1924.

 A Deaf Son

 When John was 10 months old, Louise noticed that he did not react when a door loudly slammed and shook the house.
 She was given the diagnosis by doctors that he was nerve deaf.
 At that time deafness and dumbness went together automatically.
 It was a traumatic event for Louise and changed her life irrevocably.
 From that time on she devoted her life to improving the future life choices and life chances of her damaged son.